 Greetings from Northeastern Pennsylvania!
-When I'm active you'll almost always find me on the low bands chasing DX.
+When I'm on the air you'll almost always find me on the low bands chasing DX.

-My QSL policy is simple.
-All direct QSL requests, provided the contact is found in my log, are answered promptly.
+My QSL policy is simple: all direct QSL requests, provided the contact is found in my log, are answered promptly, usually the same day received.
 An SASE, SAE, or IRC is always appreciated but not specifically requested.
 If you send via postcard, I return via postcard.
 DX contacts may QSL direct, via the International Bureau, or the ARRL LoTW.
 I DO NOT upload stateside contacts to LoTW as I use an entirely different logging system for non-DX contacts.
 If you live in the lower 48 and require a QSL, please initiate a direct request.
 Thank You!

 73/DX, C. Michael D'Alto, K2CD